Elon, North Carolina

 When the day of Pentecost came, they were all together in one place.
 Suddenly a sound like the blowing of a violent wind came from heaven and filled the whole house where they were sitting.
 They saw what seemed to be tongues of fire that separated and came to rest on each of them (2:1-2)

 What happened here?
 God showed up.
-The Holy Spirit came.
+The Holy Spirit came and they could tell that He showed up.
 He filled the whole house.
 His presence was in the whole house.
 You could feel the presence of God on Pentecost and you could see it.
+If the Holy Spirit shows up in your church, you will be able to tell as well.
+You will know if God is there.

 Now these are just similes.
 The Holy Spirit is not wind and fire.
 It was “the sound LIKE a rushing might wind” and it says that there appeared to them “tongues AS of fire.”
 It wasn’t literal life.
 Their heads were not on fire but it looked like fire.

 This fire and wind was not natural.
-It was completely supernatural.
+They were completely supernatural.
 Acts 2:1 tells us where the wind and fire came from.
 “Suddenly a sound like the blowing of a violent wind came FROM HEAVEN.”
 It did not come from earth.

 These are common indications of the presence of God in Scripture.
 Fire also represents the presence of God.
 God often manifests himself in fire in the Bible.
 The Bible describes God as “a consuming fire” (Hebrews 12:29).